Thank you and welcome to my booklet,

 THE TRUTH WILL SET YOU FREE

 Can you imagine a Nation that is so self- deceived, its people surrender their ability to make shoes, and then dance in foreign-made shoes to celebrate their independence?
 Can a people who can't even make their own shoes honestly call themselves independent?
 There are politicians and business leaders that would answer, "yes."
 The question is; do you want to follow the blind and become a prisoner to their folly, or would you rather walk the path of truth and honesty that leads to Freedom?
 In order to get big and stay big, big government and big business work to make you dependent on them in a big way, and this can be bad for your independence in a big way.
-For if they push truth aside for power and money, and they become all important to your survival like air and water, what happens to your soul when you must choose between the truth and the worldly securities (lies) they offer?
-Too many Christians have accepted the lies, and by living the lie, they will lose the only thing they could keep forever; their soul.
-The good news is, you only need to put yourself in God’s hands, truly put yourself in His hands, and you will find a new life of such tremendous value, you would not trade your life for it.
+For if they push truth aside for power and money, and they become all important to your survival like air and water, what happens to your soul when you must choose between the truth and the worldly securities they offer?
+How many Christians have accepted paths made by those that push truth aside for power and money?
+It is hard to reject worldly comfort and power when it is placed at our feet.
+It is easy to forget that, doing so might cost us the only thing we can keep forever.
+The good news is, you only need to put yourself in God’s hands, truly put yourself in His hands, and you will find a new path of such tremendous value, you would not trade it for your life.
 You will find yourself in a realm of truth, a new frontier where freedom is as real as you are, where the path is as difficult as it is full of promise, trod by hard-working individuals, bound together as a people with a common belief, each pulling their weight, looking out for one another, trusting not in themselves but in God.